markprzepiora/dotfiles/README.md

 Not dotfiles... but next time I set up a Windows PC, here are some useful instructions.

+### Remember

+Do NOT let Windows create your account from your Microsoft account.
+It will create a user named `markp` and you will spend an unreasonable amount of time first trying to rename the user, and then, when you give up on that, create a new user name `Mark`.
+Instead, just tell Windows to create an offline login to begin with so you can name it whatever you want.

 ### Chocolatey

 Open PowerShell as an administrator.